-This 4-ingredient Blueberry Maple Chia Seed Jam is full of flavor without using refined-sugar or any fancy canning equipment!
+This 4-ingredient Blueberry Maple Chia Seed Jam is full of flavor without using refined sugar or any fancy canning equipment!
 Get ready, it’s so good you will be spooning it onto everything you and baby eat this week!

-Lately I’ve immersed myself in articles focused on transitioning babies to solid foods.
+Lately, I’ve immersed myself in articles focused on transitioning babies to solid foods.
 Emory will be one in less than 2 weeks and as always, I want to ensure that her diet consists of healthy and natural fruits and vegetables.
 With that being said, it’s important that we use only the best ingredients when preparing her meals.

 4-ingredient Blueberry Maple Chia Seed Jam

-2 cups frozen or fresh blueberries
+- Two cups frozen or fresh blueberries

-3 tablespoons organic maple sugar powder
+- Three tablespoons organic maple sugar powder

-3 tablespoons chia seeds
+- Three tablespoons chia seeds

-1 teaspoon date syrup
+- One teaspoon of date syrup

 - In a medium saucepan, add the blueberries and cook over medium heat for 10 minutes, stirring frequently.

-- Transfer blueberry mixture to a blender or food processor and pulse until ingredients are incorporated but still slightly chunky – roughly 10 1-second pulses.
+- Transfer blueberry mixture to a blender or food processor and pulse until ingredients are incorporated but still slightly chunky – roughly ten 1-second pulses.
 If you prefer to completely smooth jam, let the blender run for 30 seconds.